shankar4a1/CucumberWithLatestFeatures/README.md

 # CucumberWithLatestFeatures
 CucumberWithLatestFeatures

-Cucumber with DI(pico container) and TestNG
+Cucumber with DI(pico container) and JUNIT

+**_To Run on your own application:_**

+Update appWelcomeURL in ApplicationConfig.properties test -Dcucumber.filter.tags=@Test

 **Frame work features:**